ConcernedCitizen2025/Project2025-Assistant/_questions/049-discrimination-gender-race-protected-characteristics.md

 ---
 layout: question
-title: "Discrimination Based on Gender, Race, ..."
+title: "Addressing Discrimination Based on Gender, Race, and Protected Characteristics in Project 2025"
+description: "Explore how Project 2025's shift from identity-based policies to a focus on individual merit could impact protections against discrimination for marginalized groups."
 ---

+# Addressing Discrimination Based on Gender, Race, and Protected Characteristics in Project 2025

-### *How does Project 2025 plan to address discrimination based on gender, race, and other protected characteristics?*
+## *How does Project 2025 plan to address discrimination based on gender, race, and other protected characteristics?*

-# Addressing Discrimination Based on Gender, Race, and Other Protected Characteristics in Project 2025

 **Introduction**

-Project 2025 outlines several changes and approaches to issues related to discrimination based on gender, race, and other protected characteristics.
-The plan emphasizes a shift from what it describes as "identity politics" towards a framework that promotes individual merit and personal responsibility.
-This approach is rooted in a broader conservative philosophy that seeks to reduce the role of federal government mandates in addressing systemic inequality, instead placing more emphasis on equal treatment under the law without specific protections for marginalized groups.
-However, this stance raises significant concerns about the potential rollback of protections that have historically aimed to address and mitigate discrimination.
+Project 2025 outlines several changes to how discrimination based on gender, race, and other protected characteristics is addressed.
+The plan emphasizes a shift away from "identity politics" towards a framework that promotes individual merit and personal responsibility.
+While this approach aligns with a broader conservative philosophy of equal treatment under the law, it raises concerns about the potential rollback of protections designed to address systemic discrimination and inequality.

 **Analysis**